4everinbeta/erl-zookeeper/README.md

 # Creating and running a release created by rebar

 An executable release of this application, including all it's dependencies, can be created using rebar.
 [A general overview of how to use rebar to create releases can be found on the rebar wiki.] (https://github.com/basho/rebar/wiki/Release-handling)

+To create the release ensure you are in the project root directory and run
+    rebar compile generate

+This will create several directories and new files.

 The following files are used by rebar to generate a release.
 1. src/ez_app.src
 2. rel/reltool.config
-3. rel/files/sys.config
-4. rebar.config
+3. rebar.config

+The following is one of the files created when a release is generated.
+1. rel/files/sys.config

 ## src/ez_app.src